APROXUS/ripperoni/README.md

 # Ripperoni

-*(MAUI, YT-DLP, FFmpeg)*
+*(WPF, YT-DLP, FFmpeg)*

-KPNC Technology: Ripperoni is an online media downloader supporting a pethora of formats and useful features...
+KPNC Technology: Ripperoni is an online media downloader featuring a plethora of formats and useful utilities...